Narigo/scalajs-fun/README.md

 sliders (input fields of type range), we should get a calculated value.
 The first thing we do is to build structure of the resulting DOM tree.

+# Break!

+So after fiddling around a lot with the new `RxScala` library, I've switched to just try to write tests and port over the CycleJS code to Scala by looking at the sources.
+I'm still not sure if that's a good idea or try to re-implement the core idea in ScalaJS.
+Especially as it uses quite a few `any` types and I'm unsure if that helps us at all here.
+On the other hand, I guess I'd need to reinvent an API that resonates more with Scala developers, but will not really resemble the current CycleJS implementation (through JavaScript Objects - or in our case Scala Maps).

+Most probably I'll go on porting and then see if I can come up with a more Scala-ish API and rewrite it once I've learned enough on the way.

+## Porting the code

+While porting the code, there was the need to add a small missing piece to the RxScala library.
+It did not fully support the dispose mechanism as CycleJS uses it.
+After fixing this, the library updated to the newest ScalaJS version and this port updated it as well.
+After updating, we need to install the `jsdom` NPM module through `npm i jsdom`, which seems to be new in order to get the tests for the still embedded virtual dom implementation working again.